Griffin-Group/hat-cu-chirality-dft-data/README.md

 The original larger files can be obtained on request.
 They are stored on NERSC's HPSS system as `hat-cu-chirality-dft-data-large-files.tar` under the user `bfield`.
-This archive file, placed in the root directory of this repository, can be extracted to place all files in their appropriate directories.
+This archive file, when placed in the root directory of this repository, can be extracted to place all files in their appropriate directories.
 This archive contains:
 - CHGCAR's for the self-consistent field calculations.